paulusel/paulusel/README.md

-Hi there!
+Hi there! :wave:

-I am currently learning c++ and git among other things.
-Enthusiastic about open source software.
+Looking to know something about me?

+I am a softwere engineer with particular interest in
++ Embedded development
++ Backend development
++ Devops

+That should help.
+Cheers! :sunglasses: